SolverStoppingJulia/Stopping.jl/README.md

 The StoppingMeta provides default tolerances, maximum ressources, ...

-We provide some specialization of the GenericStopping for instance :
+We provide some specialization of the GenericStopping for instance:
   * for non-linear programming (NLPStopping);
-  * or for 1d optimization (LineSearchStopping).
+  * for 1d optimization (LineSearchStopping).
 In these examples, the function `optimality_residual` computes the residual of the optimality conditions is an additional attribute of the type.

 ## Functions